tidyverse/stringr/revdep/cran.md

 ## revdepcheck results

-We checked 1654 reverse dependencies (1646 from CRAN + 8 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 1659 reverse dependencies (1651 from CRAN + 8 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 18 new problems
+ * We saw 15 new problems
  * We failed to check 4 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* arrow
-  checking tests ...
-ERROR

 * autostats
   checking examples ...
 ERROR